Demons and Wizards (Uriah Heep album): Composition and recording

+Music

+Staff writers at Classic Rock Magazine said the album is a "mixture of spacey-progressive rock, acoustic-themed moments and hard rock-boogie-shuffles."

 Cover art

 The original vinyl release was a gatefold sleeve, the front of which was designed by Roger Dean.
 The inner sleeve had pictures of the band and notes by Hensley, while the liner featured printed lyrics.

 Release

 The album reached No. 20 in the UK and No. 23 in the US.
 In Finland, the album hit No. 1 in May and remained on top of the charts for 14 weeks.

 The songs "The Wizard" and "Easy Livin'" were released as singles in the UK and North America as well as many other markets.
 The latter, a defiant rocker, according to Blows, was "tailor-made for Byron's extrovert showmanship" and entered the US Billboard Hot 100 chart reaching No. 39, making it Heep's first and only American Top 40 hit.
 "Easy Livin'" was also a mega-hit in the Netherlands and Germany, countries which were becoming strong markets for the band.
 It reached a disappointing No. 75 in Australia.

 Demons and Wizards was remastered and reissued by Castle Communications in 1996 with three bonus tracks, and again in 2003 in an expanded deluxe edition.
 In 2017, Sanctuary Records released a two-disc deluxe edition.